poglodek/Funfair/README.md

 The project relies on several Azure components, including:

 - .NET 7.0: The app environment
-- PostgreSQL: The chosen database to store airplane data, flight reservations, and seat bookings.
+- MSSQL: The chosen database to store airplane data, flight reservations, and seat bookings.
 - Docker: Containerization
 - Azure: Cloud provider